|Table of Contents|

-Yes!
-Some weapons can (and should) be held two-handed to reduce recoil and spread.
-(For example, two-handing the SMG will significantly reduce recoil.)
+Some weapons are designed to be held two-handed to reduce recoil and spread, such as the SMG and Combine Pulse Rifle.

 I want to hit things with the crowbar?

-Good news!
-You can!
-Crowbar damage is dependant on both your swing distance and speed.
+Good news - you can!
+Crowbar damage also scales, to some extent, with both your swing distance and speed.

-However, props cannot be used as melee weapons (except when used with the Gravity Gun, as usual).
+However, props cannot be used as melee weapons (except when thrown with the Gravity Gun, as usual).

 Is HL2VR compatible with Black Mesa?

 No. We agree that Black Mesa would be amazing in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.
 Unfortunately, Crowbar Collective has stated they will not be pursuing a VR version by themselves, and see no feasible way to give a third party access to their source code.
 An official VR version of the retail release is - at this point in time - not planned.